Shin Splints Treatment

 Shin splints are usually caused by doing too much too soon (ramping up intensity or mileage too quickly), or by an abrupt change in running surface from trail running to running on asphalt.
 The overworked muscles not only develop adhesions, but they exert a pulling force on the outer covering of the shin bone called the periosteum.
 It is exceedingly painful for this covering to get pulled away from the bone.

 Tibial stress fractures that develop in runners sometimes mimic the symptoms of shin splints, therefore an x-ray is sometimes indicated to rule out a stress fracture.
 A stress fracture builds up overtime from overuse, and it is basically a series of tiny cracks in a bone.
 In some cases, conservative treatment methods can be tried first, and if the shin pain remains after a course of treatments, there may be an underlying stress fracture that must be healed.
-Other treatments that are helpful in resolving shin splints include: ice, rest, myofascial release on the shin and calf muscles, kinesiotaping, and specific strengthening exercises.
+If your issue is being caused by poor running form, such as by over-striding and excessively heel striking, working with a running coach can help resolve that issue.
+The types of treatments we offer that are helpful in resolving shin splints include: Myofascial Release or Active Release Techniques on the shin and calf muscles, adjustments of the foot/ankle, kinesiotaping, and specific strengthening exercises.
 If your issue is being caused by poor running form, such as by over-striding and excessively heel striking, working with a running coach can help resolve that issue.